 - Be in an exit level course and have reached the limit in only one Learning Support area. - 14.
 During the semester of the first additional attempt, the student may enroll in courses other than Learning Support (subject to the twenty (20) hour limit on the number of credit hours a student may earn before exiting Learning Support).
 If granted the appeal for the second additional course, the student may enroll in only the Learning Support course. - 15.
 Students who have been suspended from the institution without completing Learning Support requirements may not be exempted from their Learning Support requirements through transfer of course credit unless they are eligible for transfer admission under the institution's regular transfer admission policies. - 16.
 Students who have not taken any college work in the University System for three years may be retested with the CPE (Collegiate Placement Examination) or COMPASS (Computerized-Adaptive Placement Support System) in any unsatisfied area and readmitted without a Learning Support requirement if they meet the institutional criteria for exemption.
 Students who are not exempted on the retest may be considered for readmission.
 If an individual evaluation indicates that the student has a reasonable chance of success, the student may be readmitted for up to three additional attempts per Learning Support area.
 Students readmitted under this provision are subject to the twenty (20) hour limit on college-level course work and may not take credit work if they had earned twenty (20) credit hours during their previous period(s) of enrollment. - 17.
-Students with learning disorders who are required to enroll in Learning Support courses must fulfill all stated requirements, including the CPE or COMPASS requirements.
-These students should be provided with appropriate course accommodations.
-The institution may make extended time accommodations on the CPE to students with documented needs.
-In addition, the institution may authorize use of a calculator for mathematics testing and/or provide a separate test administration if such accommodations are supported by the student's acquired brain diagnosis.
-Students with learning disabilities, impairment, or attention deficit/hyperactivity disorder may petition through the institution to a Regents Center for Learning Disorders for a maximum of two additional semesters of Learning Support as provided in Section 2.22.
+Students with documented disabilities, who are required to enroll in Learning Support must fulfill all stated requirements, including test (COMPASS or CPE) and course requirements.
+Students will be provided with appropriate test and/or course accommodations.
+Documentation of accommodations provided must be maintained at the institution and summarized in the annual report on accommodations.

 Appropriate course and testing accommodations should be made for students with visual, hearing, or motor impairment.
 Such students may be granted up to two additional semesters of Learning Support at the institution's discretion.
 Documentation on such students is to be maintained at the institution and summarized in the annual report on accommodations for students with disabilities.